 One of the biggest problems in personal finance is deciding when to invest a sum of money.
-Whether you have $10, $10,000, or $10 million that you could put to work, the question is:
+Whether you have $100 or $1 million to invest, the question is:

 Should you invest all that money over time (dollar cost averaging) or now (lump sum)?

-Despite writing on this topic previously, a sizable minority of my readers didn’t seem satisfied with my work.
-They had follow-up questions that I never answered like, “What about risk?” or “Did you consider valuations?” and so forth.
+Despite writing on this topic previously, I received follow-up questions that I never answered like, “What about risk?” or “Did you consider valuations?” and so forth.

 What is Lump Sum and What is Dollar Cost Averaging?